 While making the work for the Helsinki Biennial I contemplated on the notion `maa´, meaning the earth, land, soil, as well as, country, in Finnish.
 I was thinking about the idea of defence through Vallisaari´s military history, and went on thinking what it could or should mean today and in future.
 The question of growing need for mining, especially cobalt in Finland, has raised the understanding of the value of the Earth crust itself.
-The surface of our planet is a stage for the biotic, organic life to happen, including our modern way of life from mobile phones to electric cars.
+The rocky surface of our planet is a stage for the biotic, organic life to happen, including our modern way of life from mobile phones to electric cars.
 The rocky stage offers different types of habitats for variety of creatures to inhabit and the necessary mineral flows between abiotic and biotic.

 The speculative sculptural installation for the Biennial resonates Vallisaari´s history as part of the military defense system and Alexander battery, the location of the installation, as a former gun powder cellar.
 Simultaneously it speculates the future of the growing need to extract minerals to sustain modern life.
 The past and the future unfold in the events taking place in the installation, as well as in the signification of the chosen materials and objects.

 The installation includes a choreographed activity of loading and activating an explosive process.
 How ever the process is very slow.
-Critical minerals and soundless cracking agent, so called snail dynamite, are loaded into drilled holes in the rocks.
+Critical minerals and soundless cracking agent are loaded into drilled holes in the rocks.
 After the triggering input, the materials take the agency, and the forces within them start to act according to their autonomous laws.
 The expansive mortar creates pressure that makes the rocks slowly to crack on their platforms.
 The inner forces of the materials, as well as the moisture and the temperature of the air influence each other and autonomously transform the work during the exhibition.
 Thus the work is simultaneously grounded in the present.
 The steel and brass platforms are materially connected to the ideological constructions of modern life and the activity of extracting.